Brockhampton: 2020-2021: Technical Difficulties Radio and Roadrunner: New Light, New Machine

 In April 2020, during the COVID-19 pandemic, the band began releasing non-studio produced singles under the title Technical Difficulties Radio to their YouTube channel.
 These songs were recorded during the band's self-imposed quarantine.
 Livestreams preceding the release of these singles were streamed on Twitch.
 The tracks "N.S.T", "things cant stay the same", "M.O.B", "Twisted", "I.F.L", "Baby Bull", "Downside", "Fishbone" & "Chain On / Hold Me" were released to YouTube and later taken down.
 Technical Difficulties Radio marked producer Jabari Manwa's first appearances as a vocalist on group projects.

 Along with the single releases, members stated on the live-streams that a sixth album had been "sonically finished" and they expected it to release that summer.
 Abstract and HK later revealed the initials of their sixth album, RR.
 In August 2020, Abstract and Hemnani also started a label and apparel brand called Video Store.
-On January 2, 2021, a snippet of the albums lead single, "Buzzcut", was posted on Instagram.
+On January 2, 2021, a snippet of the album's lead single, "Buzzcut", was posted on Instagram.
 On March 24, 2021, the band released "Buzzcut", featuring Danny Brown, followed by an announcement of the album's full title, Roadrunner: New Light, New Machine.
 The second single, "Count On Me", was released on April 2, and the album was released worldwide on April 9.
 The music video for "Count On Me" was released on April 13 featuring Lil Nas X and Dominic Fike.
 Roadrunner was advertised by the group as their penultimate record, with the announcement of a final album to be released later that year.
 In June, the band contributed the track "MVP" to the Space Jam: A New Legacy soundtrack.